How are new pilot credit proposals evaluated?

 - Pilot credits that give points for the use of a single product will not be approved.

-- Proposals that require the use of a single certification program or rating standard to the exclusion of all others are also not permitted.
+- Proposals that require the use of a single certification program or rating standard to the exclusion of all others also are not permitted.

 If approved by the LSC, the pilot credit will be posted within one month and will remain open to project teams for at least one year.